truenas/documentation/content/SCALE/GettingStarted/Install/UIConfigurationSCALE.md

 You can deploy an application using the **Custom Install** option.

 ## Updating SCALE
+You can update your system using an <kbd>iso</kbd> file using the system administration console or an update file installed through the SCALE UI.

-There are a few ways to update your instance of TrueNAS SCALE.
-The main **Dashboard > System Information** widget alerts you when a SCALE update is available to download and install.
+There are a few ways to update your instance of TrueNAS SCALE:
+* The main **Dashboard > System Information** widget alerts you when a SCALE update is available to download and install.
+  Click the update option on to open the **System Settings > Updates** screen.
-You can also go to **System Settings > Updates** to see if an update is available.
-For all update options and procedures see **[Updating SCALE]({{< relref "UpdateSCALE.md" >}}).
+* Go to **System Settings > Updates** to see if an update is available.

+For all update options and procedures using the SCALE UI see **[Updating SCALE]({{< relref "UpdateSCALE.md" >}}).

-When updating to either a new incremental or full release, always save the system configuration file again.
+When updating to either a new incremental or full release, always save the system configuration file again, and save a new boot environment.
 It is good practice to download a fresh debug file after a system update.

 ## Getting Support
 Enterprise SCALE customers with support contracts should contact the iXsystems Support using the **[Commercial Support](https://www.truenas.com/commercial-support/)** option on the top header of the TrueNAS Documentation Hub website.